 WCK Responds to Mayon Volcano Eruption in the Philippines

-As roadways in affected areas are cut off and many families have been displaced, WCK teams are en route to the region, where thousands of families are sheltering.
-We are connecting with community members and local restaurant partners to best serve families in need.
+As roadways in affected areas were cut off and many families were displaced, WCK connected with community members and local restaurant partners to best serve families in need.

 In late 2025, WCK teams responded to a devastating magnitude 6.9 earthquake that struck the region around Cebu.
 During this time, we worked closely with longtime restaurant partners to ensure families had comforting meals.
 Less than a month later, our teams returned, working with many of the same restaurant partners, after Typhoon Kalmaegi struck the same region and caused power outages, infrastructure damage, and mass evacuations.